Murder of Betty Gardner

-On April 12, 1978, Betty Gardner, a 33-year-old black woman, was sexually assaulted, tortured, and murdered during a racially-motivated hate crime in St. Helena Island, South Carolina.
-Gardner had been hitchhiking when she was picked up by four white people: cousins John Arnold and John Plath, and their girlfriends, Cindy Sheets and Carol Ullman.
+On April 12, 1978, Betty Gardner, a 33-year-old black woman, was sexually assaulted, tortured, and murdered by four white people during a racially motivated hate crime in St. Helena Island, South Carolina, United States.
+Gardner had been hitchhiking when she was picked up by John Arnold, John Plath, Cindy Sheets, and Carol Ullman.
 After dropping Gardner off, Arnold suggested to the group that they kill her.
 Gardner was then sexually assaulted, strangled, beaten, and stabbed to death.
 After the murder, Arnold carved the letters "KKK" into her body.

 All of the perpetrators were captured at a later date.
-Sheets and Ullman were granted immunity after they turned state's evidence and testified against Arnold and Plath; who were ultimately convicted and sentenced to death.
-Both were executed in 1998 by lethal injection a few months apart.
+Ullman, who was 11 years old at the time of the murder, was never charged.
+Sheets was granted immunity after she turned state's evidence and, along with Ullman, testified against Arnold and Plath.
+Both men were convicted and sentenced to death.
+They were executed by lethal injection in 1998, a few months apart.
 The case was notable as it marked a rare occasion in which two white people were executed for murdering a single black victim.

 People involved

 Betty Gardner

 Betty Jean Atkins Gardner, a black American woman, was from Frogmore, South Carolina and was a single mother of two.
-She worked as a farmworker who picked tomatoes on her father's farm in St. Helena Island.
+She was a farmworker who picked tomatoes on her father's land on St. Helena Island.

 John Arnold and John Plath

-John David "Butch" Arnold Jr. and John Herman Plath, two white American men, were first cousins from York, Pennsylvania.
+John David "Butch" Arnold Jr. (1955 – March 6, 1998) and John Herman Plath (December 8, 1954 – July 10, 1998), two white American men, were first cousins from York, Pennsylvania.
 Both had lengthy rap sheets for prior offenses.
 Prior to Gardner's murder, Arnold had been arrested nineteen times, while Plath had been arrested eleven times.
 Arnold had been arrested for assault, burglary, false imprisonment, and parole violations.
 Plath had been arrested for attempted robbery, auto theft, harassment by communication, receiving stolen goods, and theft.
 Both men had also been involved in unrelated shootings in separate cases, in which they were both charged, however, the charges were later dropped.
 Arnold was accused of shooting a former girlfriend with a rifle, but the charge was dropped when she refused to testify against him.
 Plath was charged in the 1973 fatal shooting of his friend, 18-year-old Frank Winchnarz.
 While police suspected that Winchnarz's death was intentional, there was only enough evidence for an involuntary manslaughter charge.
 The charge was later dismissed entirely due to insufficient evidence.